 Drone regulations in France

-Rules for the operation of drones in France
+Further rules for the operation of drones in France

-- Red: flight ban for drones
+- Red: Flight ban for drones

 - Pink: maximum altitude of 30 meters

 For all other surfaces, the maximum altitude of 150 meters applies.